-The NHDOT Bureau of Highway Design is undergoing reorganization, one result of which will be the creation of a Safety Section tasked with administering the HSIP including the selection, evaluation, and delivery of infrastructure safety projects, and stewardship of the SHSP.
-This will enhance the NHDOT's safety capabilities by expanding upon our staff focused on this core federal program.
-The new Safety Section will also work closely with FHWA to develop and sustain the data analysis capabilities needed to support our HSIP.
+The NHDOT Bureau of Highway Design has recently been reorganized, one important objective of which was the creation of a Safety Section tasked with administering the HSIP including the selection, evaluation, and delivery of infrastructure safety projects, and stewardship of the SHSP.
+This new structure will enhance the NHDOT's safety capabilities by expanding upon our staff focused on this core federal program.
+The new Safety Section will also continue to work closely with FHWA to develop and sustain the NHDOT's data analysis capabilities needed to support our HSIP.